Our Story

 The farm produces an average of 10-12,000 lbs of food a year—half of which is dedicated to food access efforts—and provides fresh produce to:

-• families of the school and community through an 80-share CSA (Community Supported Agriculture) program (50% of shares are allocated for low-income households),
+families of the school and community through a 70-share CSA (Community Supported Agriculture) program (50% of shares are allocated for low-income households),

-SCF also hosts numerous educational programs and community events throughout the year, including workshops, field trips, tours, farm camp, an after-school enrichment program, internships, apprenticeships, vocational training, and volunteer days for all ages.
+SCF also hosts numerous educational programs and community events throughout the year, including workshops, field trips, tours, vocational training through internships & apprenticeships, and weekly volunteer days for all ages.

 Mountair Park Community Farm is a 1.5-acre organic vegetable farm established in spring of 2014 in partnership with the City of Lakewood.
 It is located at the corner of 13th & Depew St. in the SE corner of Mountair Park, adjacent to the W line light rail tracks, bike path, and 40West Arts District ArtLine.